coop-git/YamahaMusicCast/README.md

 ###### To Do / Wishlist (last updated 7 Jan 2021)

-- [ ] Create a pull request for OH3 (in progress)
+- [ ] Create a pull request for OH3 (in progress, working on requested changes)
 - [ ] MusicCast Server: Add a channel to show the number of connected clients/nodes
 - [ ] MusicCast: changes made with app are not reflected in OH
-- [ ] Research if it is possible to only change volume of Master without changing config.
 - [ ] Zone _main_ will always be present.
 Based on the value of zone_num, create the other zones dynamically.
 - [ ] Expose TotalTime and PlayTime with UDP events.
 - [ ] Set client to _Standalone_ when input is changed.
+- [ ] Research if it is possible to only change volume of Master without changing config.
-- [ ] Autodiscovery (no plans yet)
+- [ ] Autodiscovery (no plans)
 - [ ] One central power switch (no plans as not available in API)

 ###### v0.7x - In development